 A limited number of scholarships are available and determined on a monthly basis.
 For all criteria and more information on how to apply, click on the scholarship application below.

-In 2015, AiP Foundation awarded its 100th scholarship!
-To mark this milestone, we interviewed our 1st scholarship recipient, Ginni Galicinao, CAP®, to see how she's using her CAP® Designation.
+To mark the milestone of awarding our 100th scholarship, we interviewed our 1st scholarship recipient, Ginni Galicinao, CAP®, to see how she's using her CAP® Designation.

 CAP Scholarships ~ How it All Started: